-9.5.3 Commands
+8.5.3 Commands

-The device offers 13 commands to control device operation as shown in Table 15.
+The device offers 13 commands to control device operation, as shown in Table 15.
 Some of the commands are stand-alone commands (WAKEUP, SLEEP, SYNC, RESET, SYSOCAL, SYSGCAL, and SELFOCAL).
-There are three additional commands used to control the read of data from the device (RDATA, RDATAC, and SDATAC).
+There are three additional commands used to control reading of data from the device (RDATA, RDATAC, and SDATAC).
 The commands to read (RREG) and write (WREG) configuration register data from and to the device require additional information as part of the instruction.
-A no-operation command (NOP) can be used to clock out data from the device without clocking in a command.
+A NOP command can be used to clock out data from the device without clocking in a command.